 Autumnal beauty abounds in Portland, and there are plenty of prime places to revel in leaf-crunching relaxation.
 From rural Sauvie Island to downtown’s South Park Blocks, the historic Pittock Mansion to the exotic Japanese Garden, these destinations deliver fantastic fall colors on demand.

-Packed with more species of shrubs and trees than any other arboretum in the country — 1,000 unique varieties fill the grounds — Hoyt Arboretum provides a local passport to a globe’s worth of leaf-peeping.
+Packed with 2,000 unique species of shrubs and trees, Hoyt Arboretum provides a local passport to a globe’s worth of leaf-peeping.
 Grab a map and look for Japanese maples, magnolias, holly, fir and much more as you wander down one of the park’s 21 trails.

 Built over a century ago by Portland’s original newspaper tycoon, Pittock Mansion’s 46-acre plot showcases the Rose City’s natural beauty.
 Savor the elegant gardens’ last blooms, soak up panoramic views of the Cascade Range and explore miles of hiking trails leading from the grounds to Forest Park — itself a must-see for fans of falling leaves.